VladMinzatu/docs/architecture/data_driven_product_design.md

 Again, keep configuration to a minimum, because it makes it very hard to keep track of quality metrics.
 For example, instead of implementing dynamic filtering capabilities, prefer creating separate contexts for which you get monitoring out of the box.
 The filtering will still need to be done, but push things back from the serving, for improvements in both performance and clarity.

+Beyond pairing contexts and models, the gateway can include capabilities of combining different moels in hierarchies and configuring how to communicate the outcome of the serving to the user.
+But the main point is: you want very good clarity into what is going on at this level, so the fewer concepts, the better.